Sara Pérez Romero: Interview

 In 1916, three years after the Ten Tragic Days, the American journalist Robert Hammond Murray interviewed Sara Pérez Romero.
 In the interview, she related how, during the imprisonment of the president and vice president, she went to seek help from the U.S. ambassador Henry Lane Wilson.
 She asked him to protect them, and he rejected her petition.

 Death

 Sara Pérez Romero died in her home on July 31, 1952, 39 years after Madero's assassination.
 The press labeled her "The First Lady of the Revolution."
-She was laid to rest in the Panteón Francés in Mexico City on August 1, 1952, in the same tomb where her husband was barried.
+She was laid to rest in the Panteón Francés in Mexico City on August 1, 1952, in the same tomb where her husband was buried.
 Her coffin was covered with the flag of the White Cross, which she funded together with Elena Arizmendi in 1911.
 Upon the flag were the words "Por la Humanidad" ("for humanity").

 Five of Madero's brothers and many of his relatives assisted with the burial.
 Also present were the former presidents Pascual Ortiz Rubio, Roque González Garza, and the incumbent at the time, Miguel Alemán Valdés.